-For more detailed information on alpha channel support in IDL Object Graphics, see "Alpha Channel and Objects" in Chapter 23 in the Using IDL manual.
+For more detailed information on alpha channel support in IDL Object Graphics, see "Controlling Object Transparency" in Chapter 2 of the Object Programming manual.

 Operations on Regions of Interest

 A region of interest (or ROI) is an area that contains data you wish to identify.
 An ROI can be drawn anywhere within your image and can be selected from rectangular, elliptical, polygonal, and freehand region of interest buttons on the iImage Image Panel.
 You can also apply operations to image data contained within an ROI area.